vitobotta/hetzner-k3s/README.md

 Also see this [documentation page](https://github.com/vitobotta/hetzner-k3s/blob/main/docs/Setting%20up%20a%20cluster.md) for a tutorial on how to set up a cluster with the most common setup to get you started.

-If you like this project and would like to help its development, consider [becoming a sponsor](https://github.com/sponsors/vitobotta).

 ___
 ## Who am I?